haskellfoundation/error-message-index/message-index/messages/GHCup-00160/index.md

 wget -O- https://raw.githubusercontent.com/haskell/ghcup-metadata/master/ghcup-0.0.7.yaml
 ```

-If the download fails, your curl/wget installation might be broken.
-On linux, make sure you've installed
+If the download fails, your `curl`/`wget` installation might be broken.
+On Linux, make sure you've installed
 these from your package manager and not via [snap](https://snapcraft.io/), [Flatpak](https://flatpak.org/) or [AppImage](https://appimage.org/).
 GHCup does neither recommend nor support those tools.
 On Windows, make sure you use `curl.exe` and not `curl` (which is a cmdlet) when testing.
 It should be pre-installed.